MirelaI/flask_heroku_example/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-We want git to totally ignore this file as it contains our secret keys and we do not want to commit and push them ever.
+We want `git` to totally ignore this file as it contains our secret keys.
+We do not want to commit and push them ever.
 Let's git ignore this file:

 ```bash
 touch .gitignore
 ```
-And add the `.env` file as a string in your `.gitignore` file.
+And add the `.env` file as a string in your `.gitignore` file, for guidance see this project [.gitgnore file](https://github.com/MirelaI/flask_heroku_example/blob/master/.gitignore).
 Now type `git status` again and you should see:

 ```
 git status